pemami4911/pemami4911.github.io/_posts/blog/2023-01-27-there-is-no-agi.md

 ---
 **Disclaimer**: This post contains my personal thoughts on artificial intelligence (AI) as of January 2023.
 I reserve the right to update my priors in light of new information as time passes.
 Anything written here should be taken with a grain of salt.

-## Humans and machines as a single, cyber-physical organism
+## Haeckel's Tree

-Let's consider modern humans and machines together on the evolutionary tree of life.
+Let's look at where modern humans and machines are on Haeckel's evolutionary tree of life:

 {%
   include image.html